awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-deletestack.md

 RetainResources\.member\.N
 This input applies only to stacks that are in a `DELETE_FAILED` state\.
 A list of logical resource IDs for the resources you want to retain\.
 During deletion, AWS CloudFormation deletes the stack, but does not delete the retained resources\.
-Retaining resources is useful when you can't delete a resource, such as a non\-empty Amazon S3 bucket, but you want to delete the stack\.
+Retaining resources is useful when you can't delete a resource, such as a non\-empty S3 bucket, but you want to delete the stack\.
 Type: array of strings
 Required: No